JASHWANTHvm/CPU_Scheduling/README.md

 # CPU_Scheduling

+# .
+CPU_Scheduling
    CPU scheduling algorithms are essential for optimizing the performance of the CPU by efficiently managing the order in which processes are executed.

-They contribute to:
+# They contribute to:

-#-Efficient CPU Utilization
+.
+Efficient CPU Utilization
-#-Minimizing Waiting Time
+.
+Minimizing Waiting Time
-#-Optimizing Throughput
+.
+Optimizing Throughput
-#-Reducing Turnaround Time
+.
+Reducing Turnaround Time
-#-Ensuring Fairness
+.
+Ensuring Fairness
-#-Supporting Different Priorities
+.
+Supporting Different Priorities
-#-Maximizing System Efficiency
+.
+Maximizing System Efficiency

 ![image](https://github.com/user-attachments/assets/aeb99db8-8cdb-4900-a529-63613ff6f2ed)